dianamurariu/Photo_app/README.md

 # Photo App

-Welcome to my photo app, a simple web application showcasing paintings created using HTML, Bootstrap and JavaScript.
-This app utilizes a JavaScript router to navigate between two pages: the homepage and a single painting page.
+Welcome to my photo app!
+A simple painting gallery website created using HTML, Bootstrap and JavaScript.
+This app utilizes a JavaScript router to navigate between pages.

 ## Live Demo